SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 			- goes and punishes a native,
 			- justifying hurt and exploitation with the guise of the savior
 	- To *close* read:
-		- smoking my pipe quitly
+		- smoking my pipe quietly
 			- indifferent passive.
-				- about futility?
+				- about futility? passive mentioning being used to signal to the broader theme?
 		- "splendidly, splendidly"
+			- not about truth, about appearance.
+				- applies to conrad's view on European culture / colonialism